beeware/briefcase/docs/en/reference/platforms/linux/system.md

 The Linux system app template includes a `LICENSE` and `CHANGELOG` file, with stub content.
 When the application is generated from template, Briefcase will look in the project root folder (i.e., the folder that contains your `pyproject.toml`) for files with the same name.
 If these files are found, they will be copied into your project.
 You should ensure these files are complete and correct before publishing your app.

 The Linux system app template also includes an initial draft manfile for your app.
 This manfile will be populated with the [`description`][] and [`long_description`][] of your app.
 You may wish to add more details on app usage.
+If you need full control over the man page content, you can provide your own troff-formatted man page using the [`man_page`][] configuration option.

 ## Additional options